Q: How do I prevent Cat Litter Tracking everywhere?

 If space allows, consider containing the litter box in a box or tray.

 Even if the litter gets kicked out of the box, it still remains contained instead of on the floor and ready to be stepped on by you.

 A good (and cheap) container is a shoe mat.
 If they are not wide enough you can tape two of them side-by-side and place the litter box above it.

 An alternative is a kiddie plastic pool.
 The sides are low enough for cats to step in and out of and wide enough to give the litter a chance to dislodge from their paws as they walk across.

 5. Clean Up

 To keep the house from feeling like walking along a sandy beach, sweep or vacuum the area regularly.

 Maybe I am a terrible sweeper but I seem to always miss one or two (or a million) granules.
 I have given up on sweeping and bought myself a Shark cordless vacuum.
 Lightweight and easy to maneuver, it is a perfect companion for my litter box.
-Not having to carry heavy vacuum up and down my stairs is awesome!
-Best part, it has similar performance to Dyson but at much cheaper price.
+Not having to carry a heavy vacuum up and down my stairs is awesome!
+The best part is it has a similar performance to Dyson but at a much cheaper price.

-So this were the Practical Ways to Stop Cat Litter Tracking, we hope you found this article informative, do let us know in case you have queries with the help of comment section given below.
+So this was the Practical Ways to Stop Cat Litter Tracking, we hope you found this article informative, do let us know in case you have queries with the help of the comment section given below.